Haythem532002/flask-app/README.md

 - I split the work across two repositories: one for the app (this repo) and one for Kubernetes manifests.
 - Implemented CI using GitHub Actions in the app repo to build and push Docker images.
-- Created a multi-stage `Dockerfile` to produce a small production image for the Flask app.
+- Created a `Dockerfile` (single-stage) to produce a production image for the Flask app.
 - In the manifests repo I added Kustomize overlays containing a `Deployment` and `Service` for the app.
 - Deployed ArgoCD in the cluster and created an `Application` that points to the manifests repo.
 - Installed and configured ArgoCD Image Updater to monitor Docker Hub for new tags and automatically update the manifests repo (or perform image updates) so ArgoCD can pick them up and deploy.